sadoe3/sadoe3.github.io/_posts/Fundamentals/Programming Languages/C++/C++_Primer/2023-11-30-primer-chapter5.md

 }
 ```
 - `expression` : a sequence(collection) which contains elements of same type at the **continued** memories
-    * such as, braced initializer, array, objec which has begin and end method which return the iterators are the collections
+    * such as, braced initializer, array, object which has begin and end method which return the iterators are the collections
 - `declaration` : an object which handles the element of the give collection
     * there must be a conversion between the type of a variable and the oen of the sequence
         + hence, just using **auto** type might be useful choice